aws-kr-tnc/moving-to-serverless-workshop-1d/lab-guide/LAB02.md

 # LAB 02 - Build a High Availability Application Architecture.

+Before we go to the serverless application architecture, let's deploy our application into the High Availability Applciation Architecture environment to see the obvious differences from the hostbased environment.

-In this hands-on lab, you'll deploy the CloudAlbum application with HA(high availability) architecture in the Amazon Web Services environment.
+So, you'll deploy the CloudAlbum application with HA(high availability) architecture in the Amazon Web Services environment.

 ## In this lab cover..
 * Configure VPC for the HA environment.
 (CloudFormation template will be provided.)